Pippoo26/Pippoo26/README.md

-# Hi there 👋, I'm Pippoo!
+# Hi there 👋, I'm Deep!

 ## 🚀 About Me
 I'm a passionate AIML student and a Python enthusiast who loves creating practical projects that solve real problems.
 I enjoy blending creativity with code, building applications that are both functional and user-friendly.

-- 🎓 Currently in 3rd year of AIML studies
+- 🎓 Currently in 4th year of AIML studies
 - 🐕 Dog breed classifier creator using EfficientNet with ~90% accuracy
 - 🔐 Security enthusiast with projects like **Pass_Genrator**
 - 🌱 Always learning new frameworks and sharpening my skills